Priscasantos/Tom-Hengl-Course/R-training/README.md

 in trigonometric functions.
 Such repeating patterns can happen at different time-supports:

   - inter-annually,
   - monthly or based on a season (spring, summer, autumn, winter),
   - daily,
   - hourly i.e. day-time and night-time patterns,

 The monthly and daily seasonal component of variation is determined by Earth’s rotation and Sun’s angle.
+Kilibarda et al.
-[Milan Kilibarda et al.](#ref-kilibarda2014spatio) ([2014](#ref-kilibarda2014spatio)) have shown that the seasonal component e.g. geometric Earth surface minimum and maximum daily temperature can be modeled universally anywhere on globe by using the following formula:
+([2014](#ref-kilibarda2014spatio)) have shown that the seasonal component e.g. geometric Earth surface minimum and maximum daily temperature can be modeled universally anywhere on globe by using the following formula:

 ``` r
 temp.from.geom <- function(fi, day, a=30.419375,